 In today’s show, Geraldine London will talk about the hard work she did at an early age, Louise Williams will recall her first trip into St. Francisville and describe the first car and first airplane she ever saw, Sallie Smith will remember dancing in the moonlight and the home grown remedies her grandmother prepared, Travis Carter will discuss the difficulties of sharecropping and recall the foods his family ate, finally Alice Johnson will tell us about her surprise wedding and will sing us one of her favorite gospel songs.

 Also, please keep in mind that a large part of the Center’s mission is public outreach, so if you have a project like this in mind and you would like to partner with the Center, please get in touch with me at firstname.lastname@example.org.
-Also, if you’d like to make a donation to help us with our mission, please contact me or visit our website at http://www.lib.lsu.edu/special/williams/donorsupport.pdf.
+If you’d like to make a donation to help us with our mission, please visit our donation page or contact me.